-If a person is arrested by police for Lewd Conduct under 647(a) pc than there are a number of best and worst case scenarios depending on the stage of the case.
+If a person is arrested by police for Lewd Conduct under penal code 647(a) pc than there are a number of best and worst case scenarios depending on the stage of the case.

-I will explain what would be the best and worst case scenerio for someone accused of lewd conduct in each step of the processding.
+I will explain what would be the best case and worst case scenerio for someone accused of lewd conduct in each step beginning with the arrest.

 After an arrest a prosecuting attorney will review the following

 - Reports of the investigating officer,

 - Witness statements,

 Any other facts surrounding the matter to determine if sufficient evidence on each element of the offense exists to convict.